SAP/terraform-provider-btp/docs/data-sources/directory_entitlements.md

   To view all the resources that a directory and its subdirectories and subaccounts are entitled to use:
   * The directory must be a directory that is configured to manage its own entitlements.
   * You must be assigned to either the global account admin or global account viewers role.
-  Tip:
-  You must be assigned to one of these roles: global account admin, global account viewer
 ---

 # btp_directory_entitlements (Data Source)